csemiraz/php-mvc/README.md

  </pre></li>
-<li> Data COmpact from controller and extract from view and access from View File
+<li> Data Compact from controller and extract from view and access from View File
 <pre>

    $purchase = new Purchase();